-2. The concept of "permanent establishment" is used in bilateral tax treaties principally for the purpose of determining determine the right of a Contracting-State to tax the profits of an enterprise of the other Contracting-State.
-According to that conceptSpecifically, the profits of an enterprise of one Contracting-State are taxable in the other State only if the enterprise maintains a permanent establishment in the latter State and only to the extent that the profits are attributable to the permanent establishment.
-The concept of permanent establishment is to be found in the early model conventions including the 1928 model conventions of the League of Nations.
-The UN Model Convention reaffirms the concept and supplements it with the new concept of a "fixed base", to be used in the case of professional services or other activities of an independent character.
+2. The concept of "permanent establishment" is used in bilateral tax treaties to determine the right of a State to tax the profits of an enterprise of the other State.
+Specifically, the profits of an enterprise of one State are taxable in the other State only if the enterprise maintains a permanent establishment in the latter State and only to the extent that the profits are attributable to the permanent establishment.
+The concept of permanent establishment is found in the early model conventions including the 1928 model conventions of the League of Nations.
+The UN Model reaffirms the concept.